-No User ReviewsWrite a review

 The control panel features the following 6 AC outlets:

-Even though this Honda generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, since the EG5000CL bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+This Honda generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
+However, it is still not quite RV ready.
+Besides, due to the featured twist-lock L14-30R receptacle, the EG5000CL is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

 Portability

-The Honda EG5000CL has the following dimensions: L26.8 x W22.8 x H22.6 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
+The dimensions of the Honda EG5000CL, which are L26.8 x W22.8 x H22.6 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
 This type of design is ideal for tough environments and heavy outdoor use.

 Features

-As for its security measures, the device features an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), letting you use it with a peace of mind.
+From a security point of view, the generator is equipped with an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), giving you a peace of mind during use.

 Accessory-wise, along with the previously mentioned features, the Honda EG5000CL is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
 An official storage cover is available, as a separate purchase.